Roast (comedy): Other televised roasts in the United States

 The fourth (and final) episode of The Richard Pryor Show in 1977 was a roast of host Richard Pryor.

 Playboy produced one roast in 1986 of Tommy Chong that aired on the Playboy Channel.

 Basketball player Shaquille O'Neal produced two editions of his Shaq's All Star Comedy Roast: of himself in 2002 and of Emmitt Smith in 2003.

 In 2003, the cable channel MTV produced a roast of Carson Daly, which was billed as the MTV Bash.

 The cable channel TBS produced a roast in 2008 of Cheech & Chong, which was billed as Cheech & Chong: Roasted.

 The cable channel A&E also produced a roast in 2008, which was of Gene Simmons.

 The magazine Guitar World organized three "Rock & Roll Roasts" from 2012 to 2014.
 They were of musicians Zakk Wylde, Dee Snider, and Corey Taylor.

 A Friars Club roast of Terry Bradshaw was aired on ESPN2 in 2015.

 The cable channel Fusion aired a roast of Snoop Dogg in 2016, billed as the Snoop Dogg Smokeout.

 RuPaul's Drag Race has aired five roast-themed episodes: roasts of RuPaul in both season 5 (2013) and in RuPaul's Secret Celebrity Drag Race (2020), a roast of Michelle Visage in season 9 (2017), a mock-funeral roast of Lady Bunny in RuPaul's Drag Race All Stars season 4 (2019), and a Nice Girls Roast in season 13.

 The cable channel TNT aired a roast of the anchors of the TNT show Inside the NBA in 2020.

-In 2024, Netflix released the roast of Tom Brady.
+In 2024, Netflix released a roast of Tom Brady.

 Outside the United States

 United Kingdom

 Some attempts have been made to adapt the American roast format to a British audience.
-Channel 4 launched the latest British version on April 7, 2010 with A Comedy Roast, with initial victims being Bruce Forsyth, Sharon Osbourne, and Chris Tarrant.
+Channel 4 launched the latest British version on April 7, 2010, with A Comedy Roast, with initial victims being Bruce Forsyth, Sharon Osbourne, and Chris Tarrant.
 Davina McCall and Barbara Windsor were other victims.

 The television series Roast Battle ran for four series from 2018 to 2020 on the British channel Comedy Central.
 It was an adaptation of the American series Jeff Ross Presents Roast Battle.